ControlSystemStudio/phoebus/app/alarm/Readme.md

 Configure Alarm Topics
 ----------------------

-Run this to create the topics for an "Accelerator" configuration:
+Run this to create the topics for an "Accelerator" configurationData:

      sh create_alarm_topics.sh Accelerator

 It will create these topics:

- * "Accelerator": Alarm configuration and state (compacted)
+ * "Accelerator": Alarm configurationData and state (compacted)
  * "AcceleratorCommand": Commands like "acknowledge" from UI to the alarm server (deleted)
  * "AcceleratorTalk": Annunciations (deleted)